highintothesky/emotion_detector/README.md

 in the webcam GUI, press 't' to toggle between data recording and testing, 0-5 to select the target emotion, 'r' to start recording, and 'q' to stop and write the data to your data folder.

+after recording some data, you can manually remove images from the data/images folder. update all.csv by running

+`python3 remove_old_entries.py`

+then split into training/test set:

+`python3 train_test_split.py`

+and train:

+`python3 train.py`